 If you’re considering getting a credit card, avoid these common mistakes:

-- Overspending.
-If you’re applying for a credit card, make sure to apply for a reasonable credit limit that won’t tempt you to spend.
-You may also want to keep your credit card for emergencies only or stick to a monthly budget that you know you can repay in full each statement period.
+Make sure to apply for a reasonable credit limit that won’t tempt you to spend.
+You may also want to keep your credit card for emergencies only or stick to a monthly budget you know you can repay in full each statement period.

 Frequently asked questions

 Ask an Expert